 Credit cards are a convenient and effective way of managing business finances.
 However, it is critical to control the use of that credit card to protect both your credit score and future opportunities.
 Pay your bills in full and on time, and never allow anyone (employees, friends, or family) access to your credit cards.

 Need a business credit card that helps you spend, budget, and save?
-Try a free Divvy demo.
+Sign up for Divvy today.